Mergers & Acquisitions (M&A) in Lithuania

 As for the national law of Lithuania, a few acts of law have been passed regarding cross-border merger: Law on cross-border merger of limited liability companies (This law regulates the cross-border merger of undertakings whose legal form according to the laws of the Republic of Lithuania is a public or a private limited liability company).

-With regard to taxation of cross-border mergers it shall be mentioned that Lithuanian laws with regard to taxation have also been harmonized with EU legislation as well in the area of company and tax law.
-In regarding of mergers the Council Directive 90/434/EEC of 23 July 1990 on the common system of taxation applicable to mergers, divisions, transfers of assets and exchanges of shares concerning companies of different Member States has been implemented in Lithuanian tax laws.
+With regard to taxation of cross-border mergers it should be noted that Lithuanian laws regulating taxation, as well as company law, have also been harmonized with EU legislation.
+In regard to mergers the Council Directive 90/434/EEC of 23 July 1990 on the common system of taxation applicable to mergers, divisions, transfers of assets and exchanges of shares concerning companies of different Member States has been implemented in Lithuanian tax laws.

-It shall be noted that before merger – income tax shall be paid from all income gained in Lithuania; It means that Lithuanian company has to pay Corporate income tax (hereinafter- CIT) for the year 2010 (until 1st of October) and from 2010 Jan 1 – to the exact merger date.
-If Lithuanian company will not pay this particular CIT – after merger it will be other countries ‘companies’ obligation to pay it to Lithuanian budget.
-Therefore the way of tax payment and its subject is normally set within negotiations.
-CIT rate is currently at 15% rate.
+Prior to a merger, income tax shall be paid from all income gained in Lithuania.
+This means that a Lithuanian company has to pay Corporate income tax (hereinafter- CIT) for the year 2010 (until 1st of October) and from Jan 1 2010 to the exact merger date.
+If the Lithuanian company will not pay this particular CIT – after merger it will be the obligation of the company from the other country to pay it into Lithuanian budget.
+Therefore the manner of tax payment and its subject is normally set within negotiations.
+CIT rate is currently set at 15%.

-In case if after merger Lithuanian company will not exist and other countries’ company will take over a Lithuanian company or new foreign company will be established – it will not be taxed in Lithuania, if the other country does not have any business activities in Lithuania.
+If, after the merger, the Lithuanian company will not exist and another countries’ company will take over a Lithuanian company or new foreign company will be established – it will not be taxed in Lithuania, if the other country does not have any business activities in Lithuania.

 If a foreign company will have business activities in Lithuania, permanent establishment of a foreign company might arise.
 It means a foreign company will pay tax of 15% in Lithuania from the profit gained by such permanent establishment.

-According to the tax treaties, concluding rights and duties between Lithuania and a particular country, the permanent establishment means a fixed place of business through which the business of an enterprise is wholly or partly carried on.
-The term ”permanent establishment” includes especially: a place of management; a branch, an office; a factory; a workshop and a mine, an oil or gas well, a quarry or any other place of extraction of natural recourses.
+According to the tax treaties concluding rights and duties between Lithuania and a particular country, ‘’permanent establishment’’ means a fixed place of business through which the business of an enterprise is wholly or partly carried on.
+The term ”permanent establishment” includes especially: a place of management; a branch, an office; a factory; a workshop and a mine, an oil or gas well, a quarry or any other place of extraction of natural resources.

-With regard to Value added tax if the companies are merged and the acquirer overtakes all obligations of the acquired company, the Value added tax for the transfer of the property is not calculated.
-However the property itself must be shown in the accounting or in transfer of assets act where in both situations zero-VAT is applicable.
+With regard to Value added tax, if the companies are merged and the acquirer overtakes all obligations of the acquired company, the Value added tax for the transfer of the property is not calculated.
+However the property itself must be shown in the accounting or in the transfer of assets where in both situations zero-VAT is applicable.